 When it was time to leave, we took a boat back to the mainland.
 Not ready to head home, I extended my trip with a few extra days in Bogotá.

-I stayed in the Zona Rosa area, which is full of shops and restaurants.
-A friend with family in Bogotá had recommended the area to me, wanting to ensure I was in a safe location—and she was right.
-It felt safe, and the busy streets made me feel comfortable.
-I stayed at Hotel NH Bogotá Boheme Royal, which was comfortable and conveniently located.
+I stayed in the Zona Rosa area, which is packed with shops and restaurants.
+A friend who has family in Bogotá recommended it, knowing that I would be traveling solo and wanting to make sure I was in a safe area—and she was absolutely right.
+The area felt safe, and the busy streets made it easy to relax and enjoy myself.
+I stayed at Hotel NH Bogotá Boheme Royal, which was both comfortable and super convenient.

-There are plenty of places to eat nearby.
+There were so many great restaurants to choose from, and not too far from my hotel.
 One night, I had dinner at Le Biferia Steak House, which surprisingly had great vegetarian options.
 I had grilled avocado, plantains, and a mojito—everything was fantastic.
-Honestly, months later, I am still dreaming about those delicious grilled avocados with the cilantro lime sauce.
+Honestly, months later, I’m still dreaming about those delicious grilled avocados with the cilantro lime sauce.

 The next day, I arranged for a guide to explore the city with.
 The first stop of the day was Café de la Fonda, named after the traditional roadside inns where travelers and their mules would rest along their journey.